holmesse/project-goto-statement/README.md

     tsar

 ### Feature04
-Taking a single command-line argument either a string or an integer, the program will either randomly choose a word with the number of anagrams equal to the integer or the given string as well as the number of remaining anagrams and subanagrams.
+Taking a single command-line argument, a string or an integer, the program will either randomly choose a word with the number of anagrams equal to the integer or the given string as well as the number of remaining anagrams and subanagrams.
 It the prompts the user to enter an anagram or subanagram of the starting word and if